Guzmán Project by Veritá Baroque

 Q1 2026

-Entering broader distribution, The Guzmán Project positions itself as a forward-thinking model for reimagining early music through contemporary sound design.
+With its expansion into broader distribution, The Guzmán Project establishes itself as a forward-thinking model for reimagining early music through contemporary sound design.

 beyond 2026